nkh/ftl/config/ftl/man/ftl.md

         # return false for the default ftl handlers to run
         }

-## Select Files With Bash Commands
+## Using Bash to select and filter

-        During an ftl session you decide that you want to select all the images under the current directory that have a size under 5 KB.
+        During an ftl session you decide that you want to select:

+            - all the files under the current directory
+            - not in the backup directory
+            - with size under 5 MB
+            - accessed this week
+            - belonging to group nadim
+            - which is a mp4 video
+            - that's not rotated
+            - that's does have matching sha256 signature file

+        Supporting this kind of query is easier done by a set of commands in a bash pipeline.

+            find -size +5M -mtime -7 -not -path "*/video_backup/*" -group nadim

+        The file needs to be an mp4

+            mimemagic | grep mp4

+        Not rotated

+            exiftool | grep -i rotation | grep 0

+        With a sha256 signature file

+            perl -ne 'chomp ; -e "$_.sha256" && print "$_\n"'

+        Put together:

+            find -size +5M -mtime -700 -not -path "*/video_backup/*" -group nadim | \
+            perl 'chomp ; -e "$_.sha256" && print "$_\n"' | \
+            while read -r f ; do mimemagic "$f" | grep -q mp4 && echo "$f" ; done | \
+            while read -r f ; do exiftool "$f" | grep -i rotation | grep -q 0 && echo "$f" ; done

+        «yx», «fx», and «fX», open a shell after creating a temporary file where you can put the results of your selection/search.

-        Open a shell with «s» and run the following command:
+        You couls also open a shell with «s» and run the following command:

             find -name '*.png' | filter-on-file-size -5000 | xargs realpath >$ftl_fs/load_sel

         Close the shell then runf this commnd in *ftl*: load_sel.

-        You an move from selection to selection with «yn» or via fzf with «gy».
+        You can move from selection to selection with «yn» or via fzf with «gy».

-        See «yx» and «fx»

 ## Virtual Entry Injection